teachingaway/teachingaway.github.io/_posts/2014-10-16-fair-use-illustrated-appropriation-art.md

 ---

 <p class="big-text">Copyright protects the creative <em>expression</em> of an idea, but never the <em>idea itself</em>.
-Copying ideas is always allowed, but copying expression may not be.
-However, copying expression is allowed if the copy is <em>fair use</em>.
+Copying ideas is always allowed, but copying expression is generally prohibited.
+However, copying expression will still be allowed if the copy is <em>fair use</em>.
 Exploring some copyright and appropriation art cases can help solidify these nebulous concepts. </p>

 Copyright protects creative expression, but not ideas.
 Lawyers and pedants call this the **idea/expression dichotomy.** The policy of free ideas is so powerful that if the idea and its expression are inseparable, then the expression must also remain free.
 We call this the **merger rule**.
 Also, copyright does not protect cliches.
 Lawyers call this the **scenes a faire** doctrine.